Automating Internet of Things Network Traffic Collection with Robotic Arm Interactions: Background Related Work

 \section{Background \& Related Work}

 Collecting network data from consumer IoT devices has posed a consistent challenge for IoT research.
-Studies typically use either laboratory data collection or crowdsourcing to collect IoT network traffic; however, both approaches have substantial drawbacks that limit rigor and scalability.
+Studies typically use either manual data collection or crowdsourcing to collect IoT network traffic; however, both approaches have substantial drawbacks.
+In this section, we review the challenges of these traditional methods for IoT data collection and discuss how our approach provides significant advantages in terms of automation, monetary cost, verifiability, and scalability (Table~\ref{tab:compare}).